Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Diffusion and Volume maximization-based Image Clustering

-For both LUND and D-VIC, overall accuracy (OA), defined to be the fraction of correctly labeled pixels, was optimized for across the same grid of relevant hyperparameter values (see Appendix \ref{app: grid search}).
-The optimal clusterings and their corresponding OA values are provided in Figure \ref{fig:syntheticclusterings}.
-These numerical results illustrate a fundamental limitation of relying solely on empirical density to select cluster modes in spectrally mixed HSI data.
-Because empirical density maximizers are not representative of underlying material structure in this synthetic dataset, LUND is unable to discriminate data points within the high-density, low-purity region near the origin, resulting in poor performance and an OA of 0.739.
+For both LUND and D-VIC, \emph{overall accuracy} (\emph{OA}), defined to be the fraction of correctly labeled pixels, was optimized for across the same grid of relevant hyperparameter values (see Appendix \ref{app: grid search}).
+The optimal clusterings and their corresponding OA values are provided in Fig. \ref{fig:syntheticclusterings}.
+These results illustrate a fundamental limitation of relying solely on empirical density to select cluster modes in spectrally mixed HSI data.
+Because empirical density maximizers are not representative of underlying material structure in this synthetic dataset, LUND is unable to accurately cluster data points within the high-density, low-purity region near the origin, resulting in poor performance and an OA of 0.739.
 In contrast, D-VIC downweights high-density points that are not also high-purity and therefore selects points that are more representative of the dataset's underlying material structure as cluster modes.
-As a result, D-VIC correctly separates the high-density, low-purity region into three segments, yielding a substantially higher OA of 0.905, a difference of 0.166 when compared to LUND.
+As a result, D-VIC correctly separates the high-density, low-purity region into three segments, yielding a substantially higher OA of 0.905: a difference of 0.166 when compared to LUND.
+We note that both LUND and D-VIC are related to classical spectral graph clustering methods \cite{shi2000normalized, ng2002spectral, coifman2005geometric} in their use of a diffusion process on the graph to learn the intrinsic geometry in the high-dimensional data, but differ in their use of data density (LUND) and data purity (D-VIC) in identifying cluster modes as well as in their use of an iterative labeling scheme.